Villarreal CF: 1998–2012: La Liga and European debuts

-2012–present: Relegation and European glory
+2012–present: relegation and European glory

 On 13 May 2012, Villarreal were relegated from La Liga after defeat to Atlético Madrid.
 Following a horrendous season, the club suffered a shattering tragedy when Manolo Preciado, appointed as Villarreal's new manager on 6 June 2012, died of a heart attack later that day.
 Following their relegation, there was a mass exodus of players at the club, with star players such as Borja Valero, Diego López, Giuseppe Rossi and Nilmar leaving the side.

 After one year in the Segunda División, Villarreal were promoted back to La Liga on the final day of the season after finishing the year second after champions Elche.
 The team began its new tenure in the top flight by winning its first three games; the winning streak ended with a tie against Real Madrid at El Madrigal, though the team was undefeated until falling to Real Betis 1–0 on the seventh matchday of the season.
 The Yellow Submarine finished the 2013–14 campaign in sixth, thus qualifying them for next season's Europa League.

 In 2014–15, Villarreal again finished the year in sixth, enough to secure direct qualification to the Europa League group stage.
 In the 2015–16 season, Villarreal led La Liga for the first time during the sixth and seventh weeks, before falling to fifth place the following week.
 The club ended the season in 4th place and thus advanced to the 2016–17 UEFA Champions League playoff round.
 The club progressed to the semi-finals of the 2015–16 Europa League, but were knocked out by Liverpool.
 Villarreal won the first leg 1–0, but lost 3–0 in Liverpool and 3–1 on aggregate.

 In 2019–20, Villarreal finished fifth, earning a place in the 2020–21 UEFA Europa League.
 The team went on a memorable run, advancing to the final after knocking out Arsenal 2–1 on aggregate.
 Facing favoured Manchester United, Villarreal held them to a 1–1 draw after extra time and then won 11–10 in a penalty shoot-out, winning the club's first ever major trophy.
-Courtesy of their triumph, Villarreal switched their next year's participation in the inaugural 2021–22 Europa Conference League to the 2021–22 Champions League.
+Domestically, they finished seventh, supposedly qualifying for the inaugural UEFA Europa Conference League.
+However, courtesy of their triumph, Villarreal switched their next year's participation in the inaugural Conference League to the 2021–22 Champions League.

-In the 2021–22 season, Villarreal progressed to the semi-finals of the Champions League after knocking out Juventus in the round of 16 and Bayern Munich in the quarter-finals, before losing 5–2 on aggregate to Liverpool.
+At the start of the 2021–22 season, Villarreal competed in the 2021 UEFA Super Cup against Chelsea in Belfast, which ended a 1–1 draw after extra time, but Chelsea managed to win 6–5 in the penalty shootout as captain Raúl Albiol saw his penalty saved by Chelsea goalkeeper Kepa Arrizabalaga.
+That same season, Villarreal progressed to the semi-finals of the Champions League after knocking out Juventus in the round of 16 and Bayern Munich in the quarter-finals, before losing 5–2 on aggregate to Liverpool.